tomgilder/routemaster/README.md

 Hello!
 Routemaster is an easy-to-use router for Flutter, which wraps over Navigator 2.0.

+## Features

+* Simple declarative mapping from a URLs to pages
+* Easy-to-use API: just `Routemaster.of(context).push('/page')`
+* Really easy nested navigation support for tabs
+* Multiple route maps: for example one for a logged in user, another for logged out

 Here's the entire routing setup needed for an app featuring tabs and pushed routes:

 ```dart